amp-cli/amp/README.md

 Q: Where does "amp" store its configuration data?

-A: ~/.amp by default or if you define the environment variable AMPHOME it will store in the directory thus defined.
+A: By default, `~/.amp`.
+If you define the environment variable AMPHOME, it will store in the specified directory.

 Q: I have five web apps installed.
 How does AMP distinguish them?